Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\FlexFigure{figures/ex6-4.png}{fig:painting} {Interactive Painting.
-We envision a more interactive form of art appreciation.
-Viewers can pull elements of a painting, such as Kandinsky's \textit{Composition VIII}, out of the 2D frame into 3D space that reconfigures the lines, shapes, and structures into spatial relationships, offering new perspectives.
-We also explore how viewers can take part in the creative process (4)} {Interactive Painting lets viewers pull elements of Composition VIII out of the frame into 3D to explore new spatial relationships.}
+\mySubsub{ Example 6: Interactive Painting} We envision a more interactive form of art appreciation.
+Viewers can pull elements of a painting out of the 2D frame into 3D space (1--3) and participate in the creative process by adding or rearranging elements (see Magic Mirror).